-- Mask: A cloth mask that covers the individual's mouth and nose completely.
-Buffs/neck gaiters are suitable for this purpose. - Hand hygiene: Alcohol-based hand sanitizer (70%) or biodegradable soap (with water) is sufficient. - Toilet paper: Instructors should remind participants that public restrooms may be closed, so everyone should be prepared for the inevitable bathroom break. - Plastic bag and/or wag bag: Please pack out all waste.
+- Mask: A cloth mask or face covering that covers the individual's mouth and nose completely. - Hand hygiene: Alcohol-based hand sanitizer (70%) or biodegradable soap (with water) is sufficient. - Toilet paper: Instructors should remind participants that public restrooms may be closed, so everyone should be prepared for the inevitable bathroom break. - Plastic bag and/or wag bag: Please pack out all waste.